NOAA predicts 7th consecutive above-average hurricane season - NewsBreak

 NOAA says there are several factors contributing to the anticipated increased activity this hurricane season, including the ongoing La Niña pattern .
 Above-average sea surface temperatures and weaker trade winds in the tropical Atlantic are also contributing factors, according to NOAA.

 Last month, forecasters at Colorado State University also predicted an above-average hurricane season this year.
-Their forecast predicts 19 named storms with nine hurricanes, including four major hurricanes.NOAA releases hot summer outlook: Here’s the forecast for your state
+Their forecast predicts 19 named storms with nine hurricanes, including four major hurricanes.Greeneville judge sentences several in telemedicine scheme

 Experts with both NOAA and Colorado State University are reminding everyone to prepare the same, no matter what the hurricane season predictions say.